 Gen z and millennials know how to switch between screens and social media applications.
-However, depending on the task in hand, and the different ways we all like to work, many employees benefit from quiet areas for different tasks.
-Like the varying open-plan areas in your workspace offering in point 1, stand-alone rooms, sound-proof pods or meeting rooms for specific tasks can accommodate those looking for quiet time or space away from an open-plan office.
-These factors also play an important part of the environmental wellbeing of staff.
+However, depending on the task at hand, and the different ways we all like to work, many employees benefit from quiet areas for various tasks.
+Like the different open-plan areas in your workspace offering in point 1, stand-alone rooms, sound-proof pods or meeting rooms for specific tasks can accommodate those looking for quiet time or space away from an open-plan office.
+These factors also play an essential part in the environmental wellbeing of staff.

 With great tech, comes great power, and it’s now more possible than ever to reduce the number of internal and external meetings.
 While virtual meetings and check-in-calls work better for employees with families, or for those organisations with flexible working initiatives, it is also important that when face-to-face meetings do take place, that technology is reliable.
-Time during the working day is precious, as is great communication, so utilising space effectively in meeting and boardrooms by installing effective and reliable technology, can help to ensure a clients and employees are working efficiently.
+The time during the working day is precious, as is great communication, so utilising space efficiently in meeting and boardrooms by installing effective and reliable technology, can help to ensure clients and employees are working efficiently.

 As departments change and grow, ensuring your furniture and spaces are agile is crucial.
 It can also help your business save money in the long-term.

-Making sure your seating is tested by your staff and is adjustable, for example is important to varying heights, body types and other generational needs.
+Making sure your seating is tested by your staff and is adjustable, for example, is vital to different heights, body types and other generational needs.
 Offering a combination of seated and standing desks will also aid wellbeing in the office, by taking the pressure off staff sitting all day.

 Equally, agile non-permanent and architectural partition screens and office pods extend and complement most office landscapes without the long-term commitment.
 These solutions work by dividing open spaces or create closed and partially closed rooms dependant on your need.